PercyODI/Stage2.PieAuction/README.md

 The comments is a good place for an in-depth message.
 It is super helpful to include files and filelines, exception messages, debug messages, and your installation setup (if applicable).

 You need to leave at least three (3) issues about the code, front or back end.
 These questions can be anything you don't understand, or would like an explanation on.
-Be sure to give them the `question` label!
+Also, take a glance at the ERD below; if something doesn't make sense about it you can leave a question on that as well. ~~Be sure to give them the `question` label!~~ Don't worry about labeling the issues.
+This appears to be locked down to the repo owner.
+I will review the issues and label them appropriately.

 See this issue for an example: https://github.com/PercyODI/Stage2.PieAuction/issues/2

-- [ ] Leave at least three (3) issues
+- [ ] Leave at least three (3) issues that get labeled `question`
 - [ ] Look at issues from others.
-Can you answer their question? if so, leave a comment!
+Can you answer their question?
+If so, leave a comment!
 - [ ] When a question you have is answered, look at the answer and see if it makes sense.
     - If it doesn't, add another comment asking for more information.
     - If it does, close the issue.